-Individual investors often first get involved in alternative investments through ad hoc, one-off opportunities—or by searching in specific asset class silos (i.e. real assets, private equity, private credit and hedge funds.)
+Individual investors often first get involved in alternative investments through ad hoc, one-off opportunities—or by searching in specific asset class silos (i.e. real assetsprivate equityprivate credit and hedge funds.)

-But alternative asset classes and strategies have historically proven their worth.
+Even the savviest family offices and pensions often start investing in alternatives on a fairly limited basis: by focusing on a single objective; be it enhanced returns or yield, or mitigation of volatility and/or inflation.
 We believe traditional markets alone may be unlikely to provide the return, income and diversification that many investors seek.
 And the universe of alternatives has expanded offerings so that it now provides investors a robust toolkit.

 Clearly, if you’re going to invest in alternatives, it’s time to build a thoughtful strategy around your allocation.
 The challenge, of course, is how to accomplish this feat.1